SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: Introduction

 \section{Introduction}

 Mathematical problem-solving is emerging as a pivotal area of interest as the frontier of Large Language Model (LLM) capabilities rapidly advances into domains that demand sophisticated reasoning.
-This critical capability is essential for driving innovation and efficiency across numerous industries.
-In fields ranging from the algorithmic precision of quantitative finance to the complex simulations of scientific research and engineering, the ability of AI to perform high-level mathematical reasoning promises to unlock a new paradigm of automated logic, analysis, and discovery.
-State-of-the-art (SOTA) models such as DeepSeekR1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Exaone \citep{research2024exaone35serieslarge}, OpenAI o3 \citep{openai2024gpto3}, and Gemini 2.5 Pro \citep{comanici2025gemini25pushingfrontier} have demonstrated remarkable performance on challenging mathematical benchmarks.
+This critical capability is essential for driving innovation and efficiency across numerous industries, like quantitative finance, scientific research, and engineering.
+State-of-the-art (SOTA) reasoning models such as DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Exaone \citep{research2024exaone35serieslarge}, OpenAI o3 \citep{openai2024gpto3}, and Gemini 2.5 Pro \citep{comanici2025gemini25pushingfrontier} have demonstrated remarkable performance on challenging mathematical and reasoning benchmarks \citep{he2024olympiadbench,aime2024,hendrycksmath2021,cobbe2021gsm8k,pmlr-v267-lin25i,rein2023gpqagraduatelevelgoogleproofqa,mishra2025tttbenchbenchmarkevaluatingreasoning}.
 However, these proprietary models typically do not disclose their training data or generation methods, creating a major barrier for broader adoption.
-This raises a key question on how to systematically build high-performance LLMs for mathematical reasoning without access to such "secret" datasets.

-Recent work, such as LIMO \citep{ye2025limoreasoning} and S1 \citep{muennighoff2025s1simpletesttimescaling}, highlights that eliciting advanced reasoning depends more on quality as comparaed to quantity, particularly the \textbf{inclusion of sufficiently challenging questions}.
-This shifts the focus from randomly scaling data to strategically curating high-difficulty training data.
-Yet, finding such data at scale remains a major challenge.
-Public datasets rich in difficult problems (for example, NuminaMath \citep{numina_math_datasets}, and OpenR1 \citep{openr1}) are valuable but face critical scalability issues.
-They rely heavily on manual curation from Olympiad forums and past competitions, a labor-intensive process and is constrained by the finite supply of existing human-authored problems.
-This leaves synthetic data generation as the most viable path forward.
+Recent work such as LIMO \citep{ye2025limoreasoning} and S1 \citep{muennighoff2025s1simpletesttimescaling} reveals that reasoning depends more on data quality—especially highly challenging problems—than on sheer scale.
+Yet, sourcing such problems is a bottleneck; datasets like NuminaMath \citep{numina_math_datasets} and OpenR1 \citep{openr1} rely on manual curation from olympiyads \& competitions, which is labor-intensive and limited, making synthetic data generation a necessary direction.